-As you can see it is a very powerful and straightforward set of techniques that one can use not only in the ring but also for self-defense.
+As you can see Thai Kickboxing has a very powerful and straightforward set of techniques that one can use not only in the ring but also for self-defense.

 The answer is simple: because it works!

-Thai boxing is very effective for self defense for many reasons:
+Thai Kickboxing is very effective for self-defense for many reasons: